Gishwati – MukuraMore is still coming for all tourists, either from Rwanda, foreign residents or any visitor who love Rwandan wildlife.

 Rehabilitation of Mukura-Gishwati natural reserve aims at conserving wildlife that is a major attraction to tourists increasingly visiting the country.

-So far 540 hectares have been planted with over 19 tree species including; Umuhanga, Umwungo, Umugeti, to mention but a few.
+So far 540 hectares have been planted with over 19 tree species.

 “Next year local and foreign tourists should expect seeing unique tree species and animals,” Munyazikwiye told KT Press.